krokowski0x/Chrome-Tab-Sort-Extension/README.md

 ## Brief description

 If you often find yourself having dozens of tabs - as I do - this should help you.
-This extension sorts your tabs on click by domains' names with one little trick useful for students - it moves pdf's from different domains at the end of the tabs.
+This extension sorts your tabs (on click) by domains' names with one little trick useful for students - it moves all pdf's from different domains at the end of the tabs.

 ### Installation